wurstscript/WurstScript/index.md

 In Eclipse go to "Help - Install New Software" and add the update site mentioned above.
 You should then be able to install the Wurst plugin from that page.

+### Visual Studio Code Plugin

+[Visual Studio Code](https://code.visualstudio.com) is an open source, cross-patform code editor.
+The Wurst plugin is still work in progress, but can already be used:

+You can find more information [in the vscode marketplace](https://marketplace.visualstudio.com/items?itemName=peterzeller.wurst).

+The source code is available in a separate GitHub repository: [wurst4vscode on GitHub](https://github.com/peq/wurst4vscode)

 ### Wurst Pack